smittyfest/discus/README.md

 # distributed-systems tools

 # Phi-Accrual Failure-Detector
-A Failure-Detector based on the paper ""
+A Failure-Detector based on the paper "The ϕ Accrual Failure Detector"